lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 4/5 String Operations.md

 }
 ```

-In the above snippet, both methods are implemented. `.substring()` method takes two parameters, a starting index, and a ending index.
+In the above snippet, both the `.substring()` and `.split()` methods are implemented.
+The`.substring()` method takes two parameters, a starting index, and a ending index.
 Remember, since a `String` object is an array of `char` you can treat its characters like you would in an array.
 The `.substring()` method will return the string between these two indices.
 In this example it will return the name of the file only.

 The second method, `.split()` will return an array of `String` objects based.
 In this example, we will get an array that contains 4 elements.